ShiZzO/AdMouse/README.md

 # Note:

-Feel free to <b>contact me</b> with false positive blocks and more domains which need to be blocked.
+Feel free to contact me with false positive blocks and more domains which need to be blocked.